ssheffk/tech/svelte-fastapi/REAMDE.md

   kit: {
     adapter: adapter(),
     prerender: {
-      // if you your prerender is enabled
+      // if your prerender is enabled
       enabled: false,
     },
   },